iannakim/NYC-School-Monitor_frontend/README.md

 ## Domain Model
 *coming soon*

+## Build Status
+* This project was completed in 10 days for the purpose of the project presentation.

 ## For Future Improvements
  * Implement different language versions [Spanish, Korean, Chinese, Polish, Arabic, Etc]
  * Add info window on map markers